 Just opposite the cafe is what used to be a church, St James the Great Church although it has been converted now to flats you can still tell it was a church.
 This was where Reggie married Francis in 1965, sadly a few years later this is where the funeral for Frances took place……

 Daniel Street School below is the school attended by the Kray Twins when they were eleven, reported as being happy here they often played tricks on the teachers pretending to be each other.
-Good trick i bet they had fun doing this, i would have.
+A good trick I bet they had fun doing this, I would have.

-The next spot on the walk is St Matthews Church, were all of the funerals of the Kray Brothers, Ronnie, Reggie and Charlie, also their mum Violet took place.
+The next spot on the walk is St Matthews Church, where all of the funerals of the Kray Brothers, Ronnie, Reggie, and Charlie, also their mum Violet took place.

 Cheshire St was stop 9 this is the location of the Carpenters Arms, simply an old back street in the East End.
 The Kray Twins are recorded as drinking here before they went to find Jack ‘the hat’ McVitie, who had been accused of ripping off he twins on a murder for hire plot.
 This night they reportedly killed ‘the hat’

 Wood Close School was stop 10 but for some reason, we did not get a photo of it which is weird as we have photos of all of the other stops on the walk

 Below is Repton Amateur Boxing Club.
 This is the venue for the twins to train.
 They each went on to win amateur boxing titles.

 Stop 12 is Cheshire Street baths.
 It was a public bathhouse used by locals as back then not all houses had baths so regularly visited by the Twins.
 It has been said the furnace used to heat the bath water helped some of the Kray Twins victims ‘disappear’, although this has never been proven.